Soweto: 1948 to 1976

 The central government was busy with its own agenda.
 The presence of Blacks with freehold title to land among Johannesburg's White suburbs irked them.
 In 1954, Parliament passed the Native Resettlement Act, which permitted the government to remove Blacks from suburbs like Sophiatown, Martindale, Newclare and Western Native Township.
 Between 1956 and 1960, they built 23,695 houses in Meadowlands and Diepkloof to accommodate the evicted persons.
 By 1960, the removals were more-or-less complete.

-In 1959, the City Council launched a competition to find a collective name for all the townships south-west of the city's centre.
-It was only in 1963 that the City Council decided to adopt the name Soweto as the collective name.
-The name Soweto was officially endorsed by the municipalities’ authorities only in 1963 after a special committee had considered various names.
+In 1959, the city council launched a competition to find a collective name for all the townships south-west of the city's centre.
+It was only in 1963 that the city council decided to adopt the name Soweto as the collective name.
+The name Soweto was officially endorsed by the municipalities' authorities only in 1963 after a special committee had considered various names.
 The apartheid government's intention was for Soweto to house black people who were working for Johannesburg.
-Other names considered included "apartheid Townships" and "Verwoerdstad" (Gorodnov 1998:58).
+Other names considered included "apartheid Townships" and "Verwoerdstad".

 In 1971, Parliament passed the Black Affairs Administration Act, No. 45 of 1971.
 In terms of this Act, the central government appointed the West Rand Administration Board to take over the powers and obligations of the Johannesburg City Council in respect of Soweto.
 As chairman of the board it appointed Manie Mulder, a political appointment of a person who had no experience of the administration of native affairs.

 Manie Mulder's most famous quote was given to the Rand Daily Mail in May 1976: "The broad masses of Soweto are perfectly content, perfectly happy.
 Black-White relationships at present are as healthy as can be.
 There is no danger whatever of a blow-up in Soweto."

 Soweto uprising

 Soweto came to the world's attention on 16 June 1976 with the Soweto uprising, when mass protests erupted over the government's policy to enforce education in Afrikaans rather than their native language.
 Police opened fire in Orlando West on 10,000 students marching from Naledi High School to Orlando Stadium.
-The rioting continued and 23 people died on the first day in Soweto, 21 of whom were black, including the minor Hector Pieterson, as well as two white people, including Dr Melville Edelstein, a lifelong humanitarian.
+The rioting continued and 23 people died on the first day in Soweto, 21 of whom were black, including the minor Hector Pieterson, as well as two white people, including Melville Edelstein, a lifelong humanitarian.

 The impact of the Soweto protests reverberated through the country and across the world.
 In their aftermath, economic and cultural sanctions were introduced from abroad.
 Political activists left the country to train for guerrilla resistance.
 Soweto and other townships became the stage for violent state repression.
 Since 1991, this date and the schoolchildren have been commemorated by the International Day of the African Child.